oTwoWin/Labo_HTTP_1/README.md

 The client is based on a bootstrap template.
 It allows to dynamically display boxes for each container running on the machine.
 It retrieves the information via a JavaScript script that accesses the URL of the server `/getContainers`.
 It also provides a form whose available images are retrieved from the nodejs server via the url `/getImages`.

 The interface allows you to stop a container, start it, delete it if it is stopped.
 It allows you to create a container according to a name, an image and options.

+### Tests

+We did several manipulations (create/stop/start/delete) of the containers from the management tool and we checked that the operations were performed on the host system using the usual Docker commands.